prrvchr/SQLiteOOo/README.md

 ### What has been done for version 1.3.0:

+- Updated the [Python packaging][50] package to version 25.0.
+- Updated the [Python setuptools][51] package to version 75.3.2.
 - Passive registration deployment that allows for much faster installation of extensions and differentiation of registered UNO services from those provided by a Java or Python implementation.
-This passive registration is provided by the [LOEclipse][33] extension via [PR#152][54] and [PR#157][55].
+This passive registration is provided by the [LOEclipse][33] extension via [PR#152][53] and [PR#157][54].
+- Modified [LOEclipse][33] to support the new `rdb` file format produced by the `unoidl-write` compilation utility. `idl` files have been updated to support both available compilation tools: idlc and unoidl-write.
+- Implemented [PEP 570][55] in [logging][56] to support unique multiple arguments.
-- It is now possible to build the oxt file of the HyperSQLOOo extension only with the help of Apache Ant and a copy of the GitHub repository.
-The [How to build the extension][56] section has been added to the documentation.
+- It is now possible to build the oxt file of the SQLiteOOo extension only with the help of Apache Ant and a copy of the GitHub repository.
+The [How to build the extension][57] section has been added to the documentation.
 - Any errors occurring while loading the driver will be logged in the extension's log if logging has been previously enabled.
 This makes it easier to identify installation problems on Windows.
 - Requires the **jdbcDriverOOo extension at least version 1.5.0**.